swiftlang/swift/docs/ABI/GenericSignature.md

 All of these sets of constraints have the same effect (i.e., form the same equivalence class), but the second one happens to be the canonical form.

-The canonical form is determined by first dividing all of the types into distinct components.
+The canonical form is determined by first dividing all of the types in the same equivalence class into distinct components.
 Two types `T1` and `T2` are in the same component if the same type constraint `T1 == T2` can be proven true based on other known constraints in the generic signature (i.e., if `T1 == T2` would be redundant).
 For example, `C1.Element` and `C1.SubSequence.Elemenent` are in the same component, because `C1: Collection` and the `Collection` protocol contains the constraint `Element == SubSequence.Element`.
 However, `C1.Element` and `C2.Element` are in different components.

 Each component has a *local anchor*, which is a type parameter that is the least type within that component, according to the [type parameter ordering](#type-parameter-ordering).
 The local anchors are then sorted (again, using [type parameter ordering](#type-parameter-ordering)); call the anchors `A1`, `A2`, ..., `An` where `Ai < Aj` for `i < j`.
 The canonical set of constraints depends on whether the equivalence class has been constrained to a concrete type: